yesgee/socialights/project-plan.md

 ## Introduction

 In large companies and organisations employees often don't know many of their colleagues except for their direct co-workers.
 During their breaks, they get a cup of coffee and return to their office.
 This leaves the coffee rooms empty and unattractive and doesn't lead to any social interaction between co-workers.
 We plan to build an application that makes these coffee rooms more attractive by enabling employees to interact with the room and with each other in a playful way.
-This will increase social interaction and collaboration between co-workers.
+This will increase social interaction and collaboration between co-workers, which are desirable feats within a company.

 Our App will provide a quiz-based game that can be played with two teams in the same coffee room, but also between two teams in two separate coffee rooms (on different floors or office locations, for example).
-Participants will have to collaborate with each other to find the answers to the questions and the lights in the coffee room will provide feedback for the game, inviting other people in the room to also participate.
+Participants will have to collaborate with each other to find the answers to the questions and the lights in the coffee room will provide feedback for the game.
+This visual stimulation will tempt other people in the room to also participate.

 ## Team, Partners and other Stakeholders